 Welcome dear friend, so lovely to have you drop by…I have some Pikelets (mini pancakes) with strawberry jam & a dollop of cream for our treat.

-What ever the reason, we are placed in a holding pattern, one where we are constantly circling above the expected hope…this can be very challenging!
+Whatever the reason, we are placed in a holding pattern, one where we’re constantly circling above the expected hope, this can be a very challenging time!